 QMU is one of only 18 universities in the UK offering a recognised degree course towards a career in Speech and Language Therapy (RCSLT).
-Our newly-validated programmes are an innovative offering, designed to suit students with varied levels of prior experience and education.
-We offer both an integrated undergraduate MSLT (Master in Speech and Language Therapy) and a postgraduate MSc (Master of Sciences in Speech and Language Therapy).
-Visit next year's 2022 MSLT page.
+Our coursess are an innovative offering, designed to suit students with varied levels of prior experience and education.
+We offer both an integrated undergraduate Master of Speech and Language Therapy (MSLT) and a postgraduate MSc Speech and Language Therapy (Pre-Registration).
 Many staff are identified as having a significant responsibility for research by QMU, and were returned to REF-21.

 Finally, our Sign Language Interpreting strand offers CPD modules and an associated post-registration MSc in Advancing Practice in Signed/Spoken Language Interpreting.
 These draw on the team's own research and policy development expertise to provide opportunities for experienced signed/spoken language interpreters.
 You will have seen BSL interpreting on TV much more in recent years, and the team have been key in developing QMU's BSL Action Plan for BSL-using students throughout the university.

 As you can see, the Division's lecturing staff represent a variety of backgrounds and professions.
 All are passionate about speech, language, hearing and communication.